[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 Why not assassinate prominent racist and sexist politicians and intellectuals?
 I won’t name names since that would be crossing a line, but I’m sure you can generate several of them who are sufficiently successful and charismatic that, if knocked off, there would not be an equally competent racist or sexist immediately available to replace them, and it would thus be a serious setback for the racism/sexism movement.

-Other people can appeal to “the social contract” or “the general civilizational rule not to use violence”, but not Arthur:
+Other people can appeal to “the social contract” or “the general civilizational rule not to use violence”, but not Andrew:

 I think that whether or not I use certain weapons has zero impact on whether or not those weapons are used against me, and people who think they do are either appealing to a kind of vague Kantian morality that I think is invalid or a specific kind of “honor among foes” that I think does not exist.

 And don’t give me that nonsense about the police.
-I’m sure the kind of person who can think up clever exciting new ways to win on Jeopardy can also think of clever exciting new ways to commit the perfect murder.
+I’m sure a smart person like you can think of clever exciting new ways to commit the perfect murder.
 Unless you do not believe there will ever be an opportunity to defect unpunished, you need this sort of social contract to take you at least some of the way.

 When Scott calls rhetorical tactics he dislikes “bullets” and denigrates them it actually hilariously plays right into this point…to be “pro-bullet” or “anti-bullet” is ridiculous.
 Bullets, as you say, are neutral.
 I am in favor of my side using bullets as best they can to destroy the enemy’s ability to use bullets.